bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

     - so we want to re-use the logic as much as possible.
   - > ini (gaya ngerangkum gini) teh bagus gak ya, huft, meta `rfl`.

+- So our view will need to do two things:
+  - it will show a single object,
+  - and also shows a list.
+  - The answer of how to do two things with FBVs is: ***do two things***.
+    - No special tricks needed for that.
+Let’s start with a simple version of our view:

 ...

 Them: